rbms-bsc/DCRMR/_pages/PPDM/Publication-Statement.md

 <a name="5.2.34.4">5.2.34.4</a> If a statement with grammatically inseparable elements contains information relating both to the publication of the resource and to the agents who have contributed to its intellectual or artistic content, use judgment in deciding whether to transcribe the statement as part of the publication statement or as a [Statement of responsibility relating to title proper](/DCRMR/sor/Statement-of-responsibility-relating-to-title-proper/) (see [2.21.38.2](/DCRMR/sor/Statement-of-responsibility-relating-to-title-proper/#2.21.38.2)).
 Often the layout of the source will suggest the appropriate treatment.

 >Example:
-><CITE>A geological map of the United States / engraved & printed by Fenner, Sears & Co. -- London : published March 15, 1832 by I.T.
+><CITE>A geological map of the United States / engraved & printed by Fenner, Sears & Co. &#8208;&#8208; London : published March 15, 1832 by I.T.
 Hinton & Simpkin & Marshall, [1832]</CITE>
 >(*Comment*: The engraver statement containing the name of the printer has been transcribed as a statement of responsibility relating to title proper)
 >
 >but
 >
-><CITE>The coast of Guyana from the Oroonoko to the River of Amazons and the inland parts as far as they have been explored by the French & Dutch engineers : with the islands of Barbadoes ... / by L.S. de la Rochette, MDCCLXXXIII. -- London : Engraved & published by Willm.
+><CITE>The coast of Guyana from the Oroonoko to the River of Amazons and the inland parts as far as they have been explored by the French & Dutch engineers : with the islands of Barbadoes ... / by L.S. de la Rochette, MDCCLXXXIII. &#8208;&#8208; London : Engraved & published by Willm.
 Faden, geographer to the King, Charing-Cross, Octor.
 6th, 1783</CITE>
 >(*Comment*: The engraver statement containing the name of the publisher has been transcribed as the publication statement)

 ## 5.2.35 No publication statement

-<a name="5.2.35.1">5.2.35.1</a> If the resource lacks a statement relating to publication and the identity of the publisher can be determined or reasonably surmised, then supply the publication statement information in square brackets.
+<a name="5.2.35.1">5.2.35.1</a> If the resource lacks a statement relating to publication and the identity of the publisher can be determined or reasonably surmised, then supply the publication information in square brackets.

-<a name="5.2.35.2">5.2.35.2</a> If the resource bears only a statement relating to distribution, or multiple such statements, generally assume the distributor to also be functioning as publisher.
-Treat the statement as a publication statement.

->Example:
-><CITE>[London] : se vend chez A. Dulau et Co.
-Soho-Square; De Boffe, Gerard-Street; Boosey, Royal Exchange; Booker, Bond-Street; L'Homme New Bond-Street, et chez les principaux libraires du royaume, 1800</CITE>

->Example:
-><CITE>[London] : Catalogues are distributed gratis, at Mr. Manships in Corhill, Mr. Bromes and Mr. Bennets in St. Paul's Church-Yard, Mr. Goodwins in Fleet-street, Mr. Partridge at Charing-Cross, booksellers, [1692]</CITE>

->Example:
-><CITE>London : sold for the author by J. Cuthell, Middle-Row, Holborn, 1798</CITE>

->Example:
-><CITE>London : sold for Messrs.
-Rivington, St. Paul's Church Yard; and Richardson and Urquhart, under the Royal Exchange, 1785</CITE>

-<a name="5.2.35.3">5.2.35.3</a> If the resource lacks a statement relating to publication and the resource bears statements relating to both distribution and manufacture, then determine whether or not the statements are grammatically separable.
-If grammatically inseparable, treat them both as the publication statement.
-If grammatically separable, determine which statement is emphasized in the source, whether typographically (larger font size, uppercase letters, boldface, etc.) or by appearing first in sequence in the source, and treat that statement as a publication statement.
-Treat the other statement as a [Distribution statement](/DCRMR/ppdm/Distribution-statement/) or [Manufacture statement](/DCRMR/ppdm/Manufacture-statement/).

->Example:
-><CITE>London : printed by G. Paramore, North-Green, Worship-Street, and sold by G. Whitfield, at the Chapel in the City-Road, and at all the Methodist preaching-houses in town and country, 1792</CITE>

-## 5.2.36 Transcribing dates of publication as part of the publication statement

-<a name="5.2.36.1">5.2.36.1</a> Transcribe [Dates of publication](/DCRMR/ppdm/Date-of-publication/) as they appear on the source of information (see [Transcription](/DCRMR/general-rules/Transcription/)).

 ---